Student Handbook

 - Restitution: Compensation for damage caused to the College or any individual’s property.
 This could also include situations such as failure to return a reserved space to proper condition, including labor costs and expenses.
 This is not a fine but, rather, a repayment for labor costs and/or the value of property destroyed, damaged, consumed, or stolen.

 - Referral for Treatment/Assessment: These include, but are not limited to, alcohol or drug education programs, anger management, or other relevant assessment and treatment programs.
-Some outcomes may include a cost or fee.
+Some outcomes may include a cost or fee to the student.

 - College/Community Service Requirements: Completion of a specific supervised College/Community service.

 - Confiscation of Prohibited Property: Items whose presence is in violation of College policy (pipes, bongs, weapons, etc.) will be confiscated.
-Prohibited items may be handled, disposed of, or returned to the owner at the discretion of the SSAO.
+Prohibited items may be destroyed, returned to the owner, or otherwise disposed of at the discretion of the SSAO.

-- Warning: An official notice that misconduct has occurred and/or that future specific behavior could result in more severe restrictions, conditions, and outcomes.
+- Warning: An official notice that misconduct has occurred and/or that future misconduct could result in more severe restrictions, conditions, and outcomes.

 - Suspension: Separation from a College for a specified minimum period of time, after which the student is eligible to petition the SSAO for permission to return.
 Eligibility for return may be contingent upon satisfaction of specific conditions.
-The student is required to vacate the campus immediately upon receipt of notification of a suspension.
-During the suspension period, the student is restricted from College property, functions, events, and activities without prior written approval from the SSAO.
-Additionally, students may be suspended from one class period per incident by the responsible faculty member or instructor without triggering this procedure.
-Any longer suspension must be referred to the SSAO.
+The student is required to vacate CCCS property immediately upon receipt of notification of a suspension.
+During the suspension period, the student is restricted from CCCS property, functions, events, and activities without prior written approval from the SSAO.
+Additional restrictions may be specified in the suspension notice..

 - Expulsion: Permanent separation from CCCS.
-The student is banned from CCCS College properties and the student’s presence at any CCCS-sponsored activity or event is prohibited.
+The student is banned from CCCS property and the student’s presence at any CCCS-sponsored activity or event is prohibited.
 This action may be enforced with a trespass action as necessary.

-- Other: Additional or alternate restrictions, conditions, or outcomes that promote reflection and holistic student development (e.g., creative expression, community restoration project) may be created and designed as deemed appropriate to the violation.
+- Other: Additional or alternate restrictions, conditions, or outcomes that promote reflection and holistic student development (e.g., creative expression, community restoration project) and protect the CCCS community may be created and designed as deemed appropriate to the violation.

 Appeal of Formal Investigation Decision

-A student found responsible for violating the Code through the formal investigation process has a right to appeal if suspension or expulsion are imposed.
+Depending on the circumstances, a student may appeal a finding of responsibility by right or through a discretionary appeal.
+A student found responsible for violating the Code through the formal investigation process has a right to appeal if suspension or expulsion are imposed, subject to the procedure set forth below.

 If an outcome other than suspension or expulsion is imposed as a result of a formal investigation, a student may request in writing a discretionary appeal to the designated Appellate officer.
 A request for a discretionary appeal must be in writing and submitted to the Appellate officer within five (5) business days of the notice of decision.
-The Appellate Officer must notify the student in writing of whether the appeal will be permitted and if permitted, the below appeal deadlines apply from the date of that decision.
+The Appellate Officer must notify the student in writing of whether the discretionary appeal will be permitted and if permitted, the below appeal deadlines apply from the date of that decision to permit the appeal.

 All appeals must be made in accordance with procedures outlined in this section.